The Hodford Road Surgery73 Hodford RoadGolders GreenLondon, NW11 8NHTel: 020 8905 5234

 We have moved to a new system called ETP (electronic transmission of prescriptions).
 This enables us to send prescriptions directly to the pharmacy of your choice without the paper prescription.
 If you have not nominated a pharmacy, further information is available through your pharmacy who, with your agreement, will register you for this service.

 Repeat Prescriptions may be requested by using the on-line prescription facility via emis access only.
 You will need a PIN to access the service and if you don't already have one ask reception.
+A new NHS APP is coming soon that will enable you to do this more easily.

-To avoid errors we do not take requests for prescriptions on the telephone but you can write or fax the request to the Surgery.
+To avoid errors we do not take requests for prescriptions on the telephone but you can write or email the request to the Surgery.
 Please only request repeat medication that is on your repeat prescription list, or speak to us if you need to request a medication that you have not had before.
 For patient safety reasons we do not accept requests from pharmacies on your behalf as they may not be aware of changes to your medication.

 Several local pharmacies run a prescription collection service which means only one trip to the pharmacy to pick up your prescription and patients find this very convenient.
 If your pharmacy does not already collect from us please may we suggest you ask them to consider starting this service.
 Current participating pharmacies include Boots Golders Green Road, Westlake, Warman-Freed, Castle Chemist.